Stein Versto

 Stein Versto (born 30 December 1957) is a Norwegian poet, novelist, translator and folk musician.

-He was born in Vinje, and was a brother of newspaper editor Olav Versto.
+He was born in Vinje, and is the brother of newspaper editor Olav Versto.
 He made his literary debut in 1990 with the short story collection Ho blei borte i trappene, for which he was awarded the Tarjei Vesaas' debutantpris.
 Among his poetry collections are Innfalda tid, minne from 1995 and Snø i partituret from 2000.
 He wrote the novel Nidaros in 2013.
 His music album Urjen from 2011 contains tunes played on Hardanger fiddle.
 He also resided in Asker.